-Indonesia, and Singapore have pledged a combined total of \$1.04 billion to the FIF, with several other countries showing interest supporting this initiative.
+FIF.
+In addition to the U.S.'s previous pledge of \$250 million, there was an addition \$712 million pledged to the FIF from the U.S., Germany, and EU.
 This is a promising start, but the projected need for the fund is \$10.5 billion per year over the next five years for investments to strengthen the capacity of low- and middle-income countries.
-Figure 19.1.
-Government Contributions to the Financial Intermediary Fund (FIF) Toward